zkLinkProtocol/zklink-docs/docs/flows/withdraw.md

 ---

-# Withdraw to L1
+# Withdraw

 ---
-zkLink supports dApp users to withdraw funds to any blockchains connected, regardless of the origin of the token.
+zkLink supports dApp users to withdraw funds to any blockchains connected, regardless of the origin of the token, under the condition the token exists on the destination chain.

 > 💡 E.g., a user deposit a certain number of USDC from Ethereum to zkLink, and they can withdraw USDC to Starknet, without navigating outside zkLink to find a third-party token bridge.